Murray918/wdi-10-lessons/unit_1/w01d01/homework/README.md

 10. Celebrate.

+# YOU'RE DONE!
+GET SOME SLEEP!!!
+I'M SERIOUS!!!

 <br>

-Already feeling comfortable with these commands and want an extra challenge?
-Try doing the following:
+Want an extra challenge?
+Try doing the following, as long as you don't mess up the homework assignment you just did:

 * Try applying one command to multiple files at once.
 * Try applying one command to **all** files in a single directory (where necessery)